 As a general rule, keep PDA’s to a minimum.
 Unless (see below)…

 Although the Western world has Pride events and gay/queer isn’t a dirty word any more.
 In Islamic law pretty much all of these alternative sexualities are outright illegal.
 If you’re gay and travelling with a partner you’ll either have to get twin beds or separate rooms, and it should be taken as read that public displays of affection between same sex couples is an absolute no-no.

 Being gender fluid/trans is also something that could cause some problems on the streets of Dubai and the UAE.
-If in doubt, try and play it down and be as ‘conventional’ as possible (sorry, but it’ll save you a lot of hassle – by which I mean jail time).
+If in doubt, try and play it down and be as ‘conventional’ as possible (sorry, but it’ll save you a lot of hassle – by which I mean jail time and possibly worse).
 Men/boys should try and stick to men’s clothing and avoid make up, women are usually OK so long as they don’t try and overtly masculinize themselves.

 Just say no. Seriously.
 Drugs in Dubai and UAE are totally illegal with serious consequences.
 Can’t live without your daily weed joint?
 You might want to skip the UAE.